 Quick Summary: A quirky championship links providing thrill a minute golf

 After you play alongside the clubhouse at the first hole, to an amazingly contoured green beyond a small burn, it is essentially ‘out and back’ links golf from here.
 And with a prevailing wind it is the front nine where you must make your score… and then hang onto your hat for the bumpy ride home where a string of eight par-fours on the inward half will sort the men out from the boys.

-The final seven or eight holes, played back into any sort of a breeze, is as stern a finish as you will find but the holes are also of the highest quality although I wasn’t particularly a fan of the final hole which, in a similar manner to the first, is played to a green beyond a stream (and no I didn’t hit it in the water!).
+The final seven or eight holes, played back into any sort of a breeze, is as stern a finish as you will find but the holes are also of the highest quality although, as mentioned earlier, I'm not particularly a fan of the final hole which, in a similar manner to the first, is played to a slightly raised green beyond a stream (and no I didn’t hit it in the water!).

-That said, the 18th capped a great experience and one I’m looking forward to hopefully re-visiting in the future.
+That said, the 18th capped a great experience and one I’m looking forward to hopefully re-visiting many more times in the future.

 Club Website: www.royalcinqueports.com